roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Mmmmmhmmmm!"
 Jenny moaned.
 Turning to her other side Jenny offered her open mouth to Vic.

  Vic leaned over and kissed Jenny deeply swapping my cum between them.
 I watched my two sluts share my cum for a few more minutes before I left and headed to the bathroom.
 I headed in to the shower and got ready for the day.
 Coming back into the bedroom I saw Vic writing in the bed with pleasure.
 Jenny was between her legs lapping at her pussy.
 I was tempted to join them, but I knew I was probably going to be late as it was so I left them to each other.
 Once I had put my suit on for the day I headed downstairs, casting a last look at Jenny now straddling Vic's face while Vic ate her little pussy.
-Report_Story #3